 The ARC relies on the support of hundreds of volunteers who, through the ARC’s outreach programs, offer a unique opportunity to literally touch the wild; where physical contact forges a lasting connection between our animal ambassadors and the children and adults who delight in their company.

 The ARC allows the public to see what has traditionally been behind-the-scenes.
 Seasonal scheduled tours of the entire facility provide visitors a look at the interior of the building where they see how we care for our animal ambassadors.
-Viewing windows give visitors all year round a glimpse into this dynamic, working facility and its residents, including the stars of our San Francisco Garter Snake Recovery program.
+Viewing windows give visitors all year round a glimpse into this dynamic, working facility and its residents.
 Adjacent to the building, you can get extremely close to amazing raptors in their free-flight aviaries.

 What makes the ARC animals so appealing is hearing each animal’s amazing personal story, most of which involve a second chance.
 Some were born in captivity and could never be wild.
 Many are former pets whose owners could no longer care for them.
 Still others are injured wild animals unable to look after themselves.
 And all have an important message of conservation to tell.